Color blindness: Piloting aircraft

 Although many aspects of aviation depend on color coding, only a few of them are critical enough to be interfered with by some milder types of color blindness.
 Some examples include color-gun signaling of aircraft that have lost radio communication, color-coded glide-path indications on runways, and the like.
 Some jurisdictions restrict the issuance of pilot credentials to persons with color blindness for this reason.
 Restrictions may be partial, allowing color-blind persons to obtain certification but with restrictions, or total, in which case color-blind persons are not permitted to obtain piloting credentials at all.

 In the United States, the Federal Aviation Administration requires that pilots be tested for normal color vision as part of their medical clearance in order to obtain the required medical certificate, a prerequisite to obtaining a pilot's certification.
 If testing reveals color blindness, the applicant may be issued a license with restrictions, such as no night flying and no flying by color signals—such a restriction effectively prevents a pilot from holding certain flying occupations, such as that of an airline pilot, although commercial pilot certification is still possible, and there are a few flying occupations that do not require night flight and thus are still available to those with restrictions due to color blindness (e.g., agricultural aviation).
 The government allows several types of tests, including medical standard tests (e.g., the Ishihara, Dvorine, and others) and specialized tests oriented specifically to the needs of aviation.
 If an applicant fails the standard tests, they will receive a restriction on their medical certificate that states: "Not valid for night flying or by color signal control".
-They may apply to the FAA to take a specialized test, administered by the FAA.
-Typically, this test is the "color vision light gun test".
-For this test an FAA inspector will meet the pilot at an airport with an operating control tower.
-The color signal light gun will be shone at the pilot from the tower, and they must identify the color.
-If they pass they may be issued a waiver, which states that the color vision test is no longer required during medical examinations.
-They will then receive a new medical certificate with the restriction removed.
 This was once a Statement of Demonstrated Ability (SODA), but the SODA was dropped, and converted to a simple waiver (letter) early in the 2000s.

 Research published in 2009 carried out by the City University of London's Applied Vision Research Centre, sponsored by the UK's Civil Aviation Authority and the U.S. Federal Aviation Administration, has established a more accurate assessment of color deficiencies in pilot applicants' red/green and yellow–blue color range which could lead to a 35% reduction in the number of prospective pilots who fail to meet the minimum medical threshold.